MileHacker Logo

 Mid-Range & International

-Many options offer a mix of traditional Persian cuisine.
+Many options provide a mix of traditional Persian cuisine.
 International cuisine is limited, with Iranian versions of quick-service food offering burgers and pizzas.

 • Excellent traditional Kerman restaurants.